• Skip to primary navigation

 How Many Calories In A Banana

-While fruit is one of the healthiest options for a snack and for baking it is also one of the most difficult to calculate the nutritional value.
+While fruit is one of the healthiest options for a snack and for baking, it is also one of the most difficult to calculate its nutritional value.
 This is simply because it does not come in a prepackaged container that has a nutritional label.

-However, the lack of a nutritional label should be an indication that this food is one of the best for you.
+However, the lack of a nutritional label should let you know that this food is one of the best for you.
 As a natural food from the earth, bananas are low in calories and fat.
 Moreover, they contain several vitamins and nutrients.

 Although bananas are one of the healthiest foods around, they are more difficult to calculate the exact calories because of their variety in sizes.
-Therefore, while I will provide you with an overview of the calories in a banana keep in mind these are approximate calories.
+Therefore, while I will provide you with an overview of the calories in a banana, keep in mind that these are approximate calories.

 Calories in a Small Banana